Shield Security

 We call this the ‘Security Admin’ and it works by creating a password that admins must supply in order to gain access and modify any Shield settings.

 This is great protection against admins who aren’t familiar with Shield that may make mistakes with settings, and also against tampering of your security configuration.
-See the quick intro video on this below:

 #2 Limit Logins and Brute Force Protection